Polyethylene glycol 3350/electrolytes/ascorbic acid (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take any medicine by mouth within 1 hour before you start using MoviPrep®.
+- Do not take other laxatives (including bisacodyl, sodium picosulfate) while you are using this medicine.
+Do not take any oral medicine within 1 hour before you start using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have any stomach or digestion problems.
-Tell your doctor if you have kidney problems, trouble swallowing, or high or low mineral levels in your blood (such as low sodium levels).
-Tell your doctor if you have heart disease (including angina, heart failure, recent heart attack) or a history of seizures or heart rhythm problems (such as arrhythmia, prolonged QT).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease (including chest pain, heart failure, a recent heart attack), trouble swallowing, electrolyte or fluid imbalance, ulcerative colitis, inflammatory bowel disease, or a history of seizures or heart rhythm problems (including QT prolongation).
 Tell your doctor if you have phenylketonuria (PKU) or G6PD deficiency.

 - This medicine may cause the following problems: